 –Churches of the Frescoes– Two small churches in Ashe County with renowned fresco paintings by Ben Long inside.

-–Local Breweries– Blowing Rock Brewing in Blowing Rock; Appalachian Mountain Brewery, Lost Province Brewing, and Booneshine Brewing in Boone, Boonedocks Brewery in West Jefferson, and Flat Top Brewing in Banner Elk.
+–Local Breweries– Blowing Rock Brewing in Blowing Rock; Appalachian Mountain Brewery, Lost Province Brewing, and Booneshine Brewing in Boone, Boonedocks Brewery and New River Brewing in West Jefferson, and Kettell Beerworks in Banner Elk.

 –Watch fudge being made at Kilwin’s in Blowing Rock.